awesomemotive/WP-Mail-SMTP/readme.txt

 = Microsoft SMTP (Outlook.com and Office 365) =

-Many business use Outlook.com or Office 365 to their to power their email.
-For those users, the Microsoft mailer can be a great option.
-This integration allows you to use your existing Outlook.com or Office 365 account to send your emails reliably.
+Many businesses use Outlook.com or Microsoft 365 to power their email.
+Our Microsoft mailer integration allows you to use your existing Outlook.com or Microsoft 365 account to send emails from WordPress for better deliverability.

+Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-outlook-mailer-in-wp-mail-smtp/" rel="friend">Outlook and Microsoft 365 documentation</a> for more details.

 = Amazon SES SMTP =